Akiéni

 Akiéni is a small town in Lekoni-Lekori Department in Haut-Ogooue in north-eastern Gabon.
 It lies along the road to Leconi and is set in a valley on the northern side of the Baniaka River.
 It is served by Akieni Airport.
+As of 2013, the town has a population of 6.857, of which 3.084 are female and 3.773 are male.